 The schedule-related risks on construction projects are always subject to an agreement between the employer and contractor.
 These risks are most often managed through contractual penalties, which are due from the contractor for each day of delay with the agreed milestone or completion of the work.
 The payment of this penalty is usually secured by a performance bond in the form of a bank guarantee issued by the contractor's bank.

 Possible damages, if any, are usually claimed only if their amount exceeds the amount of penalties paid.

 As an ultimate option, the employer is also entitled to terminate the contract for work with the contractor prematurely in the event that the delay exceeds a specified number of days.
-Such a termination generates additional complications (compensation for the work done prior to termination and the amount, handover of the construction site, further delays, etc) and are used in extreme cases only.
+Such a termination generates additional complications (compensation for the work done prior to termination and the amount, handover of the construction site, further delays, etc) and is used in extreme cases only.